gpadmaku1/TopSpinGame/README.md

 # TopSpinGame
-C++ Top Spin game with Circular Doubly Linked Lists as the underlying Data Structure
+C++ Top Spin puzzle with Circular Doubly Linked Lists as the underlying Data Structure

+You can check out the actual game <a href ="https://www.youtube.com/watch?v=6tJZ6dE5Dmw"> here</a>.

 Game lets user make one of 3 moves:
 <ol>